-After you list all items on your invoice you can Add business info and your branding using the Invoice Designer and send invoices directly from ActiveCollab.
+After you list all items on your invoice, you can Add business info and your branding using the Invoice Designer and send invoices directly from ActiveCollab.
 What makes this system so handy is the option to enable online payment gateways for your clients so you can receive payments instantly after issuing invoices.

 Furthermore, you can save even more money by not wasting it on chasing payments.
 Instead of having to personally remind your clients, you set up an automatic reminder when their payments go overdue.
 It’s very easy to set up recurring invoices for clients you have on a retainer and send them automatically each week or month.
-And if you’re already using a different bookkeeping software such as Xero or Quickbooks, you can create invoices from those tools with the time records you created in ActiveCollab.
+And if you’re already using a different bookkeeping software such as Quickbooks, you can create invoices from it with the time records you created in ActiveCollab.

 Sit back and choose your favorite report

-In addition to all task management, team collaboration, time tracking, and invoicing features, ActiveCollab also comes equipped with a loads of powerful reports.
+In addition to all task management, team collaboration, time tracking, and invoicing features, ActiveCollab also comes equipped with loads of powerful reports.

 If you want to stay updated with activities across all tasks and projects, use the Task Report.
 If you’re looking at a detailed overview of every time record that can be filtered, sorted and neatly organized, you’ll love the Time Report.
-And ultimately, if you want to know how much your projects cost and how much money they’re bringing in, every project has it’s own compacted Profitability Report.
+And ultimately, if you want to know how much your projects cost and how much money they’re bringing in, every project has its own compacted Profitability Report.

-Going fully remote is not a simple process but it’s much less daunting when you calmly assert the situation and see what you need to set up in order for all pieces to come together.
+Going fully remote is not a simple process, but it’s much less daunting when you calmly assert the situation and see what you need to set up in order for all pieces to come together.
 These unforeseen circumstances have probably made the situation worse since we’re now forced to accommodate without truly thinking about it in the past.
 But we are certain that there’s nothing to fear, especially if you’ve armed yourself with a bit of patience, trust, and a good toolkit.